 This case is about whether an agency may disregard a judgment from this Court that vacated an agency action.
 In City of Phoenix v.
 Huerta, this Court vacated FAA's nine 2014 flight departure routes out of Phoenix Sky Harbor International Airport.
-FAA's January 2020 Decision, the final agency order under review, failed to restore all the vacated departure flight routes and failed to undertake the required environmental analysis.
+FAA's January 10, 2020, decision, the final agency order under review ("Final Order"), failed to restore all the vacated departure flight routes and failed to undertake the required environmental analysis.

 To implement the Court's Order, FAA entered into an agreement with Phoenix.
-On remand, though, FAA should have conducted additional analysis under the National Environmental Policy Act ("NEPA") and performed consultations required by the National Historic Preservation Act ("NHPA") and Section 4(f) of the Department of Transportation Act ("4(f)") and FAA's own regulations as to all flight departure routes-both east flow and west flow routes.
+On remand, though, FAA should have conducted additional analysis under the National Environmental Policy Act ("NEPA") and performed consultations required by the National Historic Preservation Act ("NHPA") Section 4(f) of the Department of Transportation Act ("4(f)") and FAA's own regulations as to all flight departure routes-both east flow and west flow routes.
 Instead, on January 10, 2020, FAA retained the vacated east flow departure routes and dismissed the concerns of Scottsdale without performing the required analysis and consultation.

-The January 2020 decision left in place the vacated departure routes that have never been subjected to environmental analysis under NEPA, NHPA, and 4(f).
-It also terminated FAA's proposed action to revise those departure routes implemented with no environmental analysis.
+The January 2020 Final Order left in place the vacated departure routes that have never been subjected to environmental analysis under NEPA, NHPA, and 4(f).
+It also terminated FAA's proposed action to revise those departure routes which were implemented with no environmental analysis.
 FAA asserted that it would need to comply with those laws only if it changed the 2014 eastern flight departure routes in the future.
 The agency claimed that it alone had "sole discretion" to implement any changes.
 But that is not what this Court's opinion required.

-Therefore, Court should vacate the 2020 Decision and require the agency to comply with the prior opinion, including remanding for the agency to finally perform the required analysis and consultation on the east flow departure routes.
+Therefore, Court should vacate the FAA's Final Order issued on January 10, 2020. and require the agency to comply with its prior opinion, including remanding for the agency to finally perform the required analysis and consultation on the east flow departure routes.